 Clinical Testing and Workup

-A diagnosis of XLMTM can be confirmed through molecular genetic testing, which can detect the MTM1 gene mutation that causes the disorder.
+A diagnosis of XLMTM is confirmed through molecular genetic testing, which can detect mutations in the MTM1 gene causative of the disorder.
 Molecular genetic testing can detect a mutation in approximately 60%-98% of affected individuals and is available on a clinical basis.

 The treatment of XLMTM is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists with expertise in treating neuromuscular disorders.
 Pediatricians, pulmonologists, neurologists, orthopedists, eye specialists, dental specialists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
 Genetic counseling will be of benefit for affected individuals and their families.